Benzene & Acute Myeloid Leukemia

 Let Us Help You Seek Compensation

 People who are most exposed to high levels of benzene are workers, such as oil refinery workers and barge workers.
 The chemical is used in a wide range of industrial applications throughout the United States, despite its cancer risk.
 If your job has taken no precautions to protect you and your coworkers from extreme amounts of benzene exposure, and that exposure has led to your AML, you are eligible for compensation.
-Our skilled Connecticut personal injury attorneys are dedicated to helping workers who have been exposed to life-altering and fatal industrial diseases.
+Our skilled Connecticut defective product attorneys are dedicated to helping workers who have been exposed to life-altering and fatal industrial diseases.
 We understand the long-term effects an AML diagnosis can cause, including the necessity of taking time off work to seek cancer treatment such as chemotherapy or radiation.

 Our attorneys can help examine your case and provide you with high-quality legal advice regarding your best course of action.
 Carto Mario Injury Lawyers can offer you an 8-point guarantee on effective and swift communication and a no-fee guarantee, meaning we don’t get paid unless we can win your compensation.
 Let us see what we can do for you and your family.